Winkeltje84/hangman/README.md

 > Individual assignment after week #4 of Codaisseur Academy (half way through)

 ## Current State
 This assignment was done over the weekend and the state it is currently in is still like it was at the time.
-It still needs work on the tests mainly and
+The game is properly working, but it still needs work on the tests.

 ## About
 Our mission is to build a Hangman game.
 This is a game in which the computer picks a random word and a player needs to guess it by suggesting letters, within an unlimited amount of guesses, but only 10 of them are allowed to be wrong.